-Vehicles are compared to the vehicle population which can primarily be anonymous driving with little ownership if the driver is not known, whereas Drivers are compared to a highly focused driver population who are aware that they are accountable for their own population.
+Vehicles are compared to the vehicle population, which can primarily be anonymous driving with little ownership if the driver is unknown.
+On the other hand, drivers are compared to a highly focused driver population in which the drivers are aware of their accountability.

 Downloading or Scheduling the Report

 Use the Tools menu to download a PDF, export to CSV, or create a schedule to regularly email the report regularly.

 To schedule a report: